matthewxgoad/investment-wizard/proposal.md

 # Investment Wizard app
 ## Proposal

-As a retail investor, I want a simple interface to enter a stock symbol and see its:
+As a retail investor, I want to maintain a list of stocks that I'm interested in and see financial information and news to make better investment decisions.

+The user will see information such as:

 * full stock name
 * current price
 * _percent_ up or down for the day
 * _value_ up or down for the day
 * a related recent news item

-The most recent stock symbol will be saved locally and automatically populate when the page is refreshed.